-On February 16, 2018, the Company closed a non-brokered, unsecured convertible note financing for gross proceeds of \$600,000.
+On February 5, 2020, the Company closed a non-brokereed, unsecured convertible note financing for gross proceeds of CAD \$500,000.

-The Note matures on February 28, 2021 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.60, in the thirty-day period prior to maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange Approval in each instance.
+The note matrures on February 1, 2025 and will be convertible, at the option of the holder, into common shares in the capital of the Company at a price per common share of \$0.89, in the thirty-day period prior to the maturity of the note.

+The Note bears simple interest of 8.5% per annum, which is payable in-kind by the Company with Common Shares to be issued at then market prices for the Common Shares and subject to TSX Venutre Exchange approval.